-In asset management you would also play a part in sourcing new investment opportunities by helping with due diligence.
-If a new asset is about to be acquired, asset management may be engaged to review the historical financials and competitive set to see what can be expected in the future, hiring a property management team and signing contracts with vendors.
+In asset management, you would also play a part in sourcing new investment opportunities by helping with due diligence.
+If a new asset is about to be acquired, asset management may be engaged to review the historical financials and competitive set to see what can be expected in the future, hire a property management team and sign contracts with vendors.

 Another big part of asset management is selling properties.
 Asset management is responsible for working with portfolio management to determine the most opportune time to sell the asset, engaging a brokerage team, creating a disposition memorandum outlining the thesis to sell the property and successfully executing the sale.